oliversiegel/OS_drupal_code_demo/README.md

 ### How it works:

-Display and submission of the form is handled through `AjaxTagsForm.php` which renders the form and does the neccessary ajax actions to display the taxonomy terms on the note after submission.
+Display and submission of the form is handled through `AjaxTagsForm.php` which renders the form and does the neccessary ajax actions to dynamically display the taxonomy terms on the node after submission.

 https://github.com/oliversiegel/OS_drupal_code_demo/blob/main/modules/custom/enolve_ajax_forms_CODE_DEMO/src/Form/AjaxTagsForm.php